 As a US citizen you also still need to report your Canadian income on your US tax return.
 You may even have to pay US tax on it.
 You can use the Foreign Earned Income Exclusion (FEIE) and/or the Foreign Tax Credit (FTC) to avoid or reduce your US tax liability when living in Canada.

 Personal taxes are generally higher in Canada than in the United States.
 Therefore, claiming the Foreign Tax Credit (FTC) is often better for US expats in Canada.
 Also, they will be able to carry forward the unused FTC on their US tax returns.

 Additional factors go into the selection of FEIE vs FTC.
 A tax accountant with experience in expat taxes can help you decide the best approach for your specific situation.
-If you need an experienced tax accountant, you can schedule a free consultation with us.
+If you need an experienced tax accountant, you can schedule a consultation with us.